Milesight-IoT/beaver-iot-web/.changeset/mean-paws-brush.md

 ---
-'@app/web': major
+'@app/web': patch
 ---

-New alarm plugin added to the dashboard drawing board
+New alarm plugin added to the dashboard drawing board.